 A candidate can ask such a question, “What do you do when you are in the middle of a big project and you are asked to support another project at the same time?”

-A possible response will be, “I understand that for this position someone needs to work well under organizing, prioritizing, and under pressure.
-If you want to contact my previous employer, colleagues, you will be listed as some of these interview questions regarding multitasking skills.
+A possible response will be, “I understand that for this position someone needs to work well under organizing, prioritizing, and pressure.
+If you want to contact my previous employer, and colleagues, you will be listed as some of these interview questions regarding multitasking skills.

-I was very involved in complex projects during my career and even most of them do I also worked as Project Director.
+I was very involved in complex projects during my career and even most of them I also worked as Project Director.
 I am proud of the implementation of the latest salary, where we were able to bring it under budget and within the required time frame, and as a result, the annual service fee was able to save 20 percent of the company. “

 Some complex multi-tasking happens to be cognitive.
 Throughout the day, we think of many things.
 During an interview, an employer can investigate whether or not to think about two things at once.